Pediatric Neurosurgery

 In cases of an occlusive hydrocephalus (congenital or acquired aqueductal stenoses, in this case: narrowing in the connecting passages of the cavities), the implantation of the tube can be avoided.
 Instead, a short-circuit connection of the liquorflow can be established endoscopically without the need to implant a foreign body.

-(= fluid-filled cavities) is established by means of neuronavigation-supported endoscopy.
+During the so-called ventriculo-cysternostomy, a connection between the 3rd ventricle and basal cisterns (= fluid-filled cavities) is established by means of neuronavigation-supported endoscopy.
 Rarely, endoscopic aqueductoplasties is necessary; i. e. surgical extension (or drainage system) in the aqueduct (= narrowing of the cerebrospinal fluid system) between the 3rd and 4th ventricles.

 Request for Treatment